tomcritchlow/tomcritchlow.github.io/_posts/2022-05-06-executive-dashboards.md

 📈📈📈

 Maybe there's a blind spot in my consulting.
-When you put a plan together that says "If you invest \$$ into activities X, Y and Z then over 2 years we can achieve \$$$" - then there's some kind of assumption, either explicit or implicit that activities X, Y and Z will produce results.
+When you put a plan together that says *"If you invest \$$ into activities X, Y and Z then over 2 years we can achieve \$$$"* - then there's some kind of assumption, either explicit or implicit that activities X, Y and Z will produce results.

 It's kind of obvious that you have to find evidence for this *historically* - I like to show how investing in these activities has paid off previously, or how a similar situation worked out for a similar business.

 But perhaps I could better articulate how this *future* investment will play out.
-Not just a business model showing X, Y and Z with revenue potential but actually showing how you would measure progress on each initiative.
-Linking the investment to clear outputs that will lead to results.
-Hmm..
+Not just a business model showing X, Y and Z with revenue potential, but actually showing how you would measure *progress* on each initiative.
+It always feel implied to me that when you invest in a plan you need to measure progress but I think I could be more proactive in bundling the measurement plan with the pitch...
+Hmm.

 📈📈📈